OctopusDeploy/blog/blog/2022-q1/jenkins-install-guide/index.md

 Once Jenkins is installed, it must be configured for the first time.

 Open [http://localhost:8080](http://localhost:8080) to view the Jenkins web console.
-You are be prompted to enter a randomly generated password saved in a file on the local machine.
+You are prompted to enter a randomly generated password saved in a file on the local machine.
 Open this file, copy the password, paste it into the **Administrator password** text box, and click the **Continue** button:

 ![Jenkins Configuration](jenkins-config-1.png "width=500")

 Most of the functionality provided by Jenkins comes by way of [plugins](https://plugins.jenkins.io/).
-You are prompted with an option to install a curated list of common plugins as part of the initial configuration.
-These plugins are useful, so click the **Install suggested plugins** button:
+You are prompted with the option to install a curated list of common plugins as part of the initial configuration.
+These plugins are generally useful, so click the **Install suggested plugins** button:

 ![Jenkins Configuration](jenkins-config-2.png "width=500")